 If problems are encountered by ITU Member States, Sector Members, Associates or Academia members, and at the official request made by them to TSB, the Union can approach the competent Swiss authorities in order to facilitate delivery of the visa, but only within the period mentioned of four weeks.
 Any such request should be made by checking the corresponding box on the registration form no later than four weeks before the event.
 Enquiries should be sent to the ITU Travel Section (travel@itu.int) bearing the words “visa support”.

 Yours faithfully,

-Chaesub Lee Director of the Telecommunication Standardization Bureau
+Onoe Seizo Director of the Telecommunication Standardization Bureau